Lyubomir-Todorov/i-owe-you-discord-bot/README.md

 ### Shortened message example

-Assuming Netflix is a keyword for the subscriptions category, the example above can be shortened to:
+Assuming Netflix is a keyword for the subscriptions category, and the user sending the message is John, the example above can be shortened to:

 ```
 12.48 Netflix